-Frequently available positions include guest service agents, food and beverage servers and bartenders.
-Seasonal permits for six or eight months are easily obtainable for employers
+Seasonal permits for six or eight months are easily obtainable.

+Teaching and Education jobs in the Government schools are advertised on the Ministry of Education’s website, between December and February every year.
+The application form is available on the website.
 You can also email: [email protected] with questions or applications and the HR services team will usually respond to your enquiry within two weeks.
-This department is also responsible for the recruitment of all jobs within the Ministry of Education, so positions other than teaching are available every year.
+This department is also responsible for the recruitment of all jobs within the Ministry of Education, so positions other than teaching are available throughout the year.

 Employment contracts are generally two-years in length and include a range of benefits.
 Further contracts are often offered, subject to an annual performance process.

 There is a high demand for corporate administrators, legal secretaries, trust officers and compliance administrators in support roles and these positions are generally filled by employment agencies.
 An employment agency will often hold a six-month work permit for you that will then turn into a full-time position with a company you have temped for.
 There are a few Personal Assistant positions, but these positions are generally filled by Caymanians.
 Support staff in accounting firms also tend to be local.

 Staff are most often hired locally and promoted from within the particular business.
 Some jobs do occasionally become available and in these cases, recruitment is done through employment agencies.
 See the Telecommunications and Internet page for a list of the telecommunication companies in Cayman.

 Dart Enterprises and Caribbean Utilities Company are large companies that may be seeking motivated employees.